1. Home

 2008: Irish-Genealogy-Toolkit.com website launched.

 2011: IrishGenealogyNews.com blog launched.
 A few years later, John Grenham, a member of Accredited Genealogists Ireland and arguably the world's best known professional Irish genie, described it as 'the single most trusted source of updates on Irish record releases and events'.
+I closed the blog in July 2024.
+It was still riding high but I had pressing family commitments and something had to give.

-2013: I was elected a Fellow of the Irish Genealogical Research Society (IGRS), the world's oldest and most prestigious society dedicated to Irish family history
+2013: I was elected a Fellow of the Irish Genealogical Research Society (IGRS), the world's oldest and most prestigious society dedicated to Irish family history.

-2014: First edition of my New Irish Genealogy Records ebook published, detailing the record collections and other resources released since 2011.
-Proving popular, I have continued to publish updated editions more or less annually.
+2014: First edition of my New Irish Genealogy Resources E-book published, detailing the record collections and other resources released since 2011.

 2017: My book - The Family Tree Irish Genealogy Guide - a 230-page paperback was published (Penguin Random House).
 More...